facebookresearch/TreeNLG/README.md

 Anusha Balakrishnan, Jinfeng Rao, Kartikeya Upasani, Michael White and Rajen Subba.
 Constrained Decoding for Neural NLG from Compositional Representations in Task-Oriented Dialogue.
 To appear in *Proc.
 ACL-19*.

-If you find this code or data useful in your research, please consider citing using the following BibTeX entry:
+If you find this code or dataset useful in your research, please consider citing using the following BibTeX entry:

 ```
 @InProceedings{Balakrishnan2019constrainednlg,